 If you know a little about Japanese culture, you should know by now that the Japanese don’t show affection in public.
 Even if a capsule is not a public space, given the situation that you can hear almost every noise in the surrounding capsules, I guess you should keep the same discretion in a capsule as you should do in a public space (at least regarding noises).

-As I told you before, capsule hotels are mainly designed for an overnight stay, so it is a little difficult to find capsule hotels for couples or even for a family with children.
+As I told you before, capsule hotels are mainly designed for one overnight stay, so it is a little difficult to find capsule hotels for couples or even for a family with children.
 If you have kids already, you might want to check my previous article about capsule hotels for kids.

 Does all this mean that if you’re not traveling alone you can’t experience capsule hotels?
 Of course not!